skip to main content

 Prerequisites: APh/EE 9 ab or instructor's permission.

 The properties and photoelectrochemistry of semiconductors and semiconductor/liquid junction solar cells will be discussed.
 Topics include optical and electronic properties of semiconductors; electronic properties of semiconductor junctions with metals, liquids, and other semiconductors, in the dark and under illumination, with emphasis on semiconductor/liquid junctions in aqueous and nonaqueous media.
 Problems currently facing semiconductor/liquid junctions and practical applications of these systems will be highlighted.
-Part a not offered 2023-24.
+Part b not offered 2024-25.

-Instructor: Lewis (b)
+Instructor: Lewis (a)

 Ch 143